1. What are the functions of Development Banks? Describe its Quantitative and Qualitative roles.

 Development Banks in India

 A Development Bank is a polygonal development finance institution devoted to improving the social and monetary development of its associate nations.
 Its main emphasis is the welfare of the people.
-For example the Asian Development Bank's overarching goal is to decrease poverty in A development bank's policies or programs center on the following priorities:
+For example the Asian Development Bank's overarching goal is to decrease poverty in Asia and the Pacific.
+It helps improve the value of people's lives by providing loans and scientific support for a broad variety of development activities.

 a) Economic Growth